statechannels/go-nitro/docs/protocol-tutorial/0060-funding-a-channel.md

 This construction generalizes, and works with anything from `1` , `2` (as shown here) or `n` hops.

 Channel `V` may be used for `A` to send payments to `B`, for example: see [virtual payment app](./0020-execution-rules.md#virtualpaymentapp).

+The full offchain protocol for virtually funding a channel can be understood by reading the implementation [readme](https://github.com/statechannels/go-nitro/tree/main/protocols/virtualfund).